-Design-build is a form of project delivery where an owner contracts, under a single contract, with one entity (the design-builder) to provide and take contractual responsibility for both the design services and the construction.
+Design-build is a form of project delivery where an owner contracts, under a single contract, with one entity (a design-builder) to provide and take contractual responsibility for both the design services and the construction.

 In 2013, CCDC released new standard contract forms for design-build: CCDC 14 - 2013, Design-Build Stipulated Price Contract, and CCDC 15 - 2013, Design Services Contract between Design-Builder and Consultant.
-The previous 2000 versions of 14 & 15 were not endorsed by all of the CCDC constituent organizations; the 2013 version now has the consensus agreement of all: Canadian Construction Association (CCA), Construction Specifications Canada (CSC), Association of Consulting Engineering Companies Canada (ACEC) and RAIC.
+The previous 2000 versions of 14 & 15 were not endorsed by all of the CCDC constituent organizations; the 2013 version now has the consensus agreement of all: Canadian Construction Association (CCA), Construction Specifications Canada (CSC), Association of Consulting Engineering Companies Canada (ACEC) and RAIC / Architecture Canada.

-The OAA supports the concept of industry standard contracts as produced by the CCDC and endorsed by RAIC but continues to believe that services contracts for OAA members should be under the purview of architectural association and recommends the use of OAA 600-2021 (Standard Form of Contract) amended for use on design-build projects in lieu of using CCDC 15 - 2013 (refer to PT.25 Design Build: Using OAA 600-2021).
+The OAA supports the concept of industry standard contracts as produced by the CCDC and endorsed by RAIC / Architecture Canada but continues to believe that services contracts for architects should be under the purview of architectural associations and as such recommends the use of OAA 600-2013 Standard Form of Contract for Architect's Services amended for use on design-build projects in lieu of using CCDC 15 - 2013 (refer to PT.25).
 However, this PT has been prepared to provide guidance under situations where the use of OAA 600 is not possible and CCDC 15 is to be used.